Lizichu0100/Recommendation-System-for-E-commerce/README.md

 # 🛒 Product Recommendation System for E-commerce Platform

-This is a project using a deep learning-based recommendation system designed to enhance user experience by suggesting relevant products for e-commerce platforms, specifically on Amazon.
+This is a graduation project at University of Science – VNU-HCM, focusing on a deep learning-based recommendation system designed to enhance user experience by suggesting relevant products on e-commerce platforms, specifically Amazon.

 <p align="center">
   <img src="images/recommendation-system-Banner.png" width="750"><br>